matt70iu/Project-4-fullstack-v2/README.md

 - I also used this module to assist in laying the ground work for early deployment for this current project, such as getting django installed, and getting Heroku correctly configured.

 - In addition, I would also like to be able to properly implement Ck editor to improve user experience.

+- The "messages" video in the " I think therefore I blog" section of the LMS was used to assist me in setting up the timeout script for the notification messages and then customised.

 [Slackoverflow.com](https://stackoverflow.com)